 Equitable Pension Funding

-Whether a district is better off with greater local property wealth and higher teacher salaries – or less well-off and trying to stay afloat – the state pays the overwhelming majority of their teachers’ pension costs.
-This creates a startling equity gap: districts funded over 100% of adequacy receive $328 per pupil more than districts funded below 80% of adequacy.
+On the other hand, the teacher pension systems will be getting $550 million more in State funds this year.
+They need it.
+This is funding for pensions that are owed to our teachers for the vital services they have provided.
+But there is a disconnect – school districts hire their staff and set their salaries; they send their pension bill to the State to pay to the tab.
+Whether a school district is better off with greater local property wealth and higher teacher salaries – or less well-off and trying to stay afloat – the State pays the overwhelming majority of their teachers’ pension costs.
+This creates a startling equity gap: districts funded over 100% of adequacy receive $357 more per student than districts funded below 80% of adequacy.

-Stand proposes a solution to dismantling the inequity of education pension funding called an “equity boost.”
-This proposal builds upon EBF and has the flexibility to accommodate different perspectives of other advocates.
-The equity boost provides predictability and stability for school districts that have been fearing a sudden pension cost shift.
+Stand proposes a solution to dismantle the inequity of education pension funding called the Equity Boost.
+The Equity Boost builds upon EBF and provides stability for school districts that have been fearing a sudden pension cost shift.

 The Equity Boost brings together two disparate systems – EBF and teacher pension funding – to maximize the formula’s potential to close equity gaps.
 It protects teacher pensions and directs more State dollars to the neediest districts.
 The proposal is cost neutral to Illinois in the short term, while saving $300 million in State funding in the long term by reducing the gap to full education funding.